 Volunteering in Asia is an opportunity for you to go to a foreign country and do volunteer care work that has the power to impact you and the people you help.
-Orphanages and care centres in Asia are filled with chances to do care work because there are children who need a wide assortment of help and care.
-You can work in a multitude of Asian countries such as Cambodia, India, and Mongolia.
+Care centres in Asia are filled with chances to do care work because there are children who need a wide assortment of help and care.
+You can work in a multitude of Asian countries such as Cambodia and Mongolia.

 We believe that everyone has something to offer at a Care Project.
 As long as you are interested in travelling and passionate about volunteer work you are an ideal potential volunteer.
 Volunteer work in Asia is as diverse and multifaceted as the culture and people you will encounter.
 Volunteers are encouraged to use their interests and skills when choosing a project.

-Childcare and volunteer work with Asian orphans is extremely varied.
-You can participate in the daily running of the orphanage which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the orphaned children.
-This more hands-on interaction with the orphans can be as simple as reading them a story, helping them write a letter, or playing a game with them.
+Childcare and volunteer work with Asian children is extremely varied.
+You can participate in the daily running of the centre which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the children.
+This more hands-on interaction with the children can be as simple as reading them a story, helping them write a letter, or playing a game with them.

 Children and Adults with Special Needs and Volunteering in Asia

 Care centres for children and adults with special needs in Asia deal with people who have physical or mental disabilities.
 Volunteer work with adults and children with special needs range from medical volunteer work to helping these people accomplish daily activities.

 Special Ed children and adults are sometimes in schools for the handicapped, blind and deaf, and are trying to learn how to live a more independent life – not needing other people to help them do basic tasks and becoming more self-sufficient.
 Volunteer care workers can help these people find new ways to overcome their disabilities and become more proficient in dealing with daily obstacles.